inverno-io/inverno-mods/inverno-grpc-client/README.md

 # gRPC Client

-The Inverno *grpc-client* module allows to creates reactive gRPC clients as described by the [gRPC over HTTP/2][grpc-protocol] protocol on top of the [http-client](#http-client) module.
+The Inverno *grpc-client* module allows to create reactive gRPC clients as described by the [gRPC over HTTP/2][grpc-protocol] protocol on top of the [http-client](#http-client) module.

 It provides an API to transform HTTP client exchanges into gRPC exchanges supporting the gRPC protocol.
 A gRPC exchange basically supports: